JohnCoene/grapher/docs/docs/tips.md

 ![Histogram of links length](../img/length_histogram.png)

-The last trick in the book is explained in the [Shiny part of the guide](shiny.md#json).
+The last trick in the book is explained in the [JSON part of the guide](shiny.md#json).